THE TRAVELLING HISTORIAN -- RAMSES I

 Ramses's Cartouche

-In 1994 that all changed when one of the mummies was identified by a German Egyptologist as Queen Nefertiti.
-This startling announcement was noticed by a number of important people including a second German Egyptologist whose subsequent examination disclosed that while Nefertiti was not in Niagara, her bedmate was a mummy of some magnitude.
+In 1994 that all changed, when one of the mummies was mis-identified by a German Egyptologist as Queen Nefertiti.
+Not surprisingly, this startling announcement was immediately noticed by a number of important people, including a second German Egyptologist.
+His subsequent examination of the mummies disclosed that while Nefertiti was not in Niagara, one of her bedmates was a mummy of some magnitude.

 photo by